 Students should budget for the extra cost of travel and living arrangements for fieldwork.
 Historically, Area Health Education Centers (AHEC) have provided some housing and transportation financial assistance for FW students at North Carolina clinical sites.
 The support includes partial reimbursement for mileage and a housing stipend for students who relocate within the state for their FW experiences.

-All professional programs that offer entry into the practice of occupational therapy are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE)* using the same content guidelines.
-Our program emphasizes a two-year preparation to practice innovative occupational therapy in both traditional and emerging settings.
-A professional doctorate is a relatively new degree in occupational therapy and like a doctorate in clinical psychology, dentistry, or medicine should take three to four years after the bachelor’s degree to complete.
-The programs are designed to give additional in-depth academic preparation for practice.
-To achieve the focused preparation for practice, the programs offer additional education and usually an extended clinical internship.
-Many of the OTD programs are new and it is difficult to draw conclusions about how the practitioner with the extra academic training will be used in the job market.
-Students at UNC can work with their academic advisors to create a specialty track, if they so desire (See our question and answer regarding specialization areas).
-In addition, strong students who express interest in an academic career have the option of completing a master’s thesis under the guidance of the nationally recognized UNC-CH research faculty.
-(Also see our question and answer regarding the difference between an OTD and a PhD.
+All professional programs that offer entry into the practice of occupational therapy are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+Our current program emphasizes a 2-year preparation to practice innovative occupational therapy in both traditional and emerging settings.
+A professional doctorate is a relatively new degree in occupational therapy and, like a doctorate in clinical psychology, dentistry, physical therapy, or pharmacy, should take 3 to 4 years after the bachelor’s degree to complete.
+Entry-level OTD programs are designed to include additional (beyond 2 years) academic preparation for practice, including an extended clinical internship and focused individual capstone project.
+There currently is no outcome data that indicates that those with an entry-level OTD have greater job or salary opportunities than do those with an entry-level master’s degree.
+Also see our question and answer regarding the difference between an OTD and a Ph.D.

-*The UNC-CH Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, PO Box 31220, Bethesda, MD 20824-1220.
-Telephone: (301) 652-AOTA.
+*The UNC-CH Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852-4929; phone (301) 652-6611; email email@example.com.

 A professional master’s program like the one at UNC-CH is an entry-level degree program.
 A post-professional masters program is designed to enable an OT to acquire an advanced degree in the field – often in a specialty or sub-specialty area.

 As the title suggests, an OTD offers preparation for clinical practice with additional emphasis on becoming a consumer of research evidence and program development.
-Like becoming a medical doctor or dentist an OTD is a clinical degree.
+Like becoming a DrPH (Doctor of Pharmacy) or DPT (Doctor of Physical Therapy), an OTD is a clinical degree.
 A person who wishes to have an academic or research career in occupational therapy or occupational science should pursue a PhD research degrees that prepare an individual for academic and research leadership positions take five to six years to complete after a baccalaureate degree (approximately four years post master’s degree).

 We anticipate that students are making a full-time commitment to their graduate work.
 At the same time, many of our students have been able to find the right job and balance their studies with part-time employment.
 During the academic year, you will take up to 15 credits a semester and will meet at various times during the day, five days a week.
 Some of the courses will require extra hours for lab work, group meetings, and community activities.
 In addition, some courses have full day clinical and community assignments (See our question and answer about fieldwork experiences).
 Thus, if you have to work a few hours a week, you will want to look for a job with flexible hours.
 During your level II Fieldwork, you will be “on the job” 40 hours a week.
 In addition, because everything is so new, many people find that they have to prepare the night before for the next day of FW II, or work some on weekends to keep their progress notes and clinical reports up to date.
 As a result, we advise you not to plan to work while on Level II FW.

 The student is eligible to apply to take the National Certification Examination once all program requirements have been met.
-Students will have to prove eligibility for graduation (all curriculum requirements including FW are completed) before sitting for the certification exam.
-When you apply to take the certification examination with the National Board for Certification in Occupational Therapy (NBCOT), you will be asked to answer questions related to the topic of felony convictions.
+Students will have to prove eligibility for graduation (all curriculum requirements including FW are completed with passing grades) before sitting for the certification exam.
+When you apply to take the certification examination with the National Board for Certification in Occupational Therapy (NBCOT), you will be asked to answer questions related to the topic of felony convictions. .
+Applicants should be aware that a felony conviction may affect a graduate’s eligibility to sit for the NBCOT certification examination or to attain state licensure.
+We suggest that applicants contact the NBCOT with any questions about their background that could impact eligibility for professional credentialing.
 For a fee the Qualification Review Committee can be asked to review the background of a potential program applicant or student prior to their eligibility to apply for the certification examination.
 For further information on potential limitations, or early determination, you can contact the NBCOT at: